 Let the Experts Give You Tips on Having Big Adventures with Your Baby

-Don’t Let Having a Baby Keep You Traveling!
+Don’t Let Having a Baby Keep You From Traveling!

-What we have discovered is that in every part of the world where there are human beings (except for maybe Antarctica), there are children and the people there know how take care of them!
-So if there are already children there, why shouldn’t we bring our own child?
-Obviously, we take health precautions and do our research–Club Bébé Voyage is an amazing resource for that!–but otherwise why not?
+In every part of the world where there are human beings with children (except for maybe Antarctica), and the people there know how take care of them!
+If there are already children there, why shouldn’t we bring our own?
+Obviously, we take health precautions and do our research–Club Bébé Voyage is an amazing resource for that!–but why not?

-What Marianne found in Mozambique is that South Africans have quite a built up tourist infrastructure and take family vacations all around the region, including to endless Mozambican beaches and safari parks throughout South Africa, Swaziland, Botswana and Namibia.
-When she went hiking in Lesotho, she was pleasantly surprised to find other local tourists with young children staying at their lodge.
-Similarly, when Marianne has gone wine-tasting in South Africa and in Argentina, she has been pleasantly surprised by the welcome they give to children.
-One vineyard she went to in Argentina not only had a kids menu at their restaurant, but a treasure box with different games and stories about the vineyard geared towards kids.
-In France, when her family stayed on a vineyard, her then 3 year old even got to ride in the tractor with the estate owner… whose family has been producing wines on that land for over 500 years!
-In Patagonia, Marianne was traveling with her parents who basically have a similar rhythm as her then 4 year old son.
+What Bébé Voyage cofounder, Marianne, found in Mozambique is that South Africans have built up a good tourist infrastructure.
+They take family vacations around the region, including endless Mozambican beaches and safari parks throughout South Africa, Swaziland, Botswana and Namibia.
+While hiking in Lesotho, she was pleasantly surprised to find other local tourists with young children staying at their lodge.
+Similarly, when wine-tasting in South Africa and in Argentina, the vineyards gave a warm welcome to children.
+One vineyard she went to in Argentina had a kids’ menu at their restaurant, and a treasure box with games and stories about the vineyard geared towards kids.
+In France, when her family stayed on a vineyard, her then-3 year old even got to ride in the tractor with the estate owner… whose family has been producing wines on that land for over 500 years!
+In Patagonia, Marianne traveled with her parents, who basically had the same schedule as her then-4 year old son.
 So if retirees can embark on a trip, why can’t a small child?
-They did everything from low key hikes, to visiting a penguin colony to glacier viewing.
+They did everything from low-key hikes, to visiting a penguin colony, to glacier viewing.
 And when Marianne and her husband wanted to go on a more rugged hike, they left their son with his grandparents.